aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/hello-world-in-ruby/_index.md

 title: Hello World in Ruby – Aspose.Words for Java
 articleTitle: Hello World in Ruby
 linktitle: Hello World in Ruby
-description: "Ruby: Write 'Hello' to a Word Document using Aspose.Words for Java."
+description: "Write 'Hello' to a Word Document using Ruby."
 type: docs
 weight: 40
 url: /java/hello-world-in-ruby/